alicht/GAsamplelesson/README.md

 * ES6 introduces the class keyword.
 This new class syntax just provides an alternative way to create plain old JavaScript objects.

 # What are prototypes?
+Prototypes are the underlying blueprint of an object, and form the baseline from which other instances of an object can be created.
 * Every object in JavaScript has a special related object called the prototype.
-Prototypes are simple ways to share behaviour and data between multiple objects.
+Through using Prototypes we can simply and efficiently share behavior and data between multiple objects.

 * In code a prototype looks like this:
 ```
-vehicle.__proto__ = machine
+vehicle.prototype = machine
 // machine is the prototype of vehicle

-car.__proto__ = vehicle
+car.prototype = vehicle
 // vehicle is the prototype of car
 ```
 This is a prototype chain: